karl-zhu9981/Hack-The-North/README.md

 # Hack-The-North
 E-Destination is an app designed to make recycling e-waste simple and rewarding.

+To start the app, run app.py.
+terminal:
+>python3 app.py

 Design: